marcua/ayb/README.md

   * [x] Reduce reliance on PostgreSQL (SQLite metadata storage).
 Given that the goal of `ayb` is to make it easier to create, share, and query databases, it's frustrating that running `ayb` requires you to pay the nontrivial cost of operationalizing PostgreSQL.
 While Postgres will be helpful for eventually coordinating between multiple `ayb` nodes, a single-node version should be able to store its metadata in SQLite with little setup costs.
   * [x] Authentication and permissions.
 Add authentication/the ability to log in, and add permissions to endpoints so that you can't just issue queries against any database.
   * [x] Isolation.
 Since an `ayb` instance can have multiple tenants/databases, we want to use one of the many container/isolate/microVM projects to ensure that one tenant isn't able to access another tenant's data.
+  * [x] Persistence beyond the node.
+Back databases up to persistent S3-compatible storage and allow (for now) manual recovery on failure.
   * [ ] Clustering.
 Support for multiple `ayb` nodes to serve databases and requests.
 Whereas a single database will not span multiple machines, parallelism/distribution will happen across users and databases.
-  * [ ] Persistence beyond the node.
-Using projects like [LiteFS](https://github.com/superfly/litefs), stream updates to databases to persistent storage, and allow failover if an `ayb` node disappears.
   * [ ] Sessions/transactions. `ayb`'s query API is a stateless request/response API, making it impossible to start a database transaction or issue multiple queries in a session.
 Exposing sessions in the API will allow multiple statements per session, and by extension, transactions.
   * [ ] Import/export of databases. `ayb` already uses existing well-established file formats (e.g., SQLite).
 There should be endpoints to import existing databases into `ayb` in those formats or export the underlying files so you're not locked in.
+  * [ ] High availablity/automatic failover.
+While `ayb` provides snapshot-based backups to protect against cataclysmic failures, the recovery process is manual.
+Streaming databases to replicas and switching to replicas on failure will make `ayb` more highly available.
 * Extend `ayb` to more people and software
   * [ ] Collaboration.
 In addition to making it easy to create and query databases, it should be easy to share databases with others.
 Two use cases include adding private collaborators and allowing public read-only access.
   * [ ] Forking.
 Allowing a user to fork their own copy of a database will enable collaborators to remix and build on each others' work.